Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Properties of the Learned State Representations}

-Analogously\marginpar{ Why state \hbox{representations?}} to DL, learning compact and meaningful representation is crucial for the performance of the algorithms.
-In DRL, the benefits are several: \begin{itemize} \item Sample efficiency.
-Fast learning from limited data samples is fundamental to DRL's progress.
-For example, in robotics, we have limited access to real-world data while we need to learn complicated behaviours. \item Robustness.
-Due to the dimensionality reduction and the embedding in lower-dimensional spaces, we are less prone to overfitting and noise. \item Generalization.
+Learning compact and meaningful state representations is crucial for the performance of the \acrshort{drl} algorithms.
+In \acrshort{drl}, the benefits are several: \begin{itemize} \item Sample efficiency.
+Fast learning from limited data samples is fundamental to \acrshort{drl}'s progress.
+For example, in robotics, we have limited access to real-world data while we need to learn complicated behaviors. \item Robustness.
+Due to the reduction of dimensionality and the latent states being in a lower-dimensional space, we are less prone to overfitting and noise. \item Generalization.
 By encoding and disentangling the critical factor for explaining the world from the irrelevant ones, good representations are more prone to generalize to new environments with similar features. \item Interpretability.
 Latent representations are often composed of interpretable features and can often be visualized in 2D or 3D plots. \end{itemize}